Dimensions of Political Ecology Conference

-Abstracts or proposals should be no more than 300 words in length and include titles and three to five keywords.
-Please submit only one abstract to firstname.lastname@example.org.
-The deadline for abstract submissions is the conference registration deadline (December 1, 2016).
+Abstracts should be no more than 300 words in length and include a title and three to five keywords.
+Abstracts should be submitted within the registration form.
+The abstract submission deadline is December 1, 2017.

-Registration will be linked from our website starting in October 2016, and ending December 1, 2016, with no extensions.
-The conference registration fee is $45 for graduate students, and $90 for faculty and non-academics.
+Registration will be linked from our website starting October 1, 2017, and ending December 1, 2017.
+The conference registration fee is $45 for graduate students and $90 for faculty and non-academics.
 There is no fee for undergraduate participants.
 All University of Kentucky students register for free.

-Follow us on Twitter at @ukpewg or on Facebook as the University of Kentucky Political Ecology Working Group.
-Visit our website www.politicalecology.org.
+Follow us on Twitter at @DOPEUKY or on Facebook as the University of Kentucky Political Ecology Working Group.
+We also encourage you to visit our website: www.politicalecology.org.

-Please send any questions to the DOPE Organizers at email@example.com.
+Please send any questions you may have to the DOPE Organizers at firstname.lastname@example.org.